-HMRC’s investigation, post COVID 19
+HMRC’s investigation, post-COVID 19

 In a recent announcement, HMRC has removed this moratorium and has renewed calling on taxpayers and their consultants wherever they feel tax responsibilities have been evaded.

 The issue in confronting the shortfall is that shortened turnover and gains linked to postponed tax payments have cut the tax payments to around half of the previous period.
-HRMC will probably expand and make extra efforts to stop companies escaping tax payments to reduce this great shortfall in Government revenue.
+HRMC will probably expand and make extra efforts to stop companies from escaping tax payments to reduce this significant shortfall in Government revenue.

 Would you like to know how we can help you with your regulatory reporting needs?
 Write to one of our experts at firstname.lastname@example.org